The voices of marginalized communities cannot be heard and their needs cannot be met unless there is somebody who is listening.

 While educating girls is historically not the priority in Kenya’s urban slums, we believe that girls are the key to long-term change that will break the cycles of poverty in these communities.

 Through our two leadership academies for girls, we are creating female leaders who have experienced slum-life and marginalization first-hand.
 They will become advocates for their communities and ultimately change the status-quo.
 Educating a girl in urban slums means she will earn more and invest 90% of earnings in her family, be three times less likely to contract HIV, and have fewer, healthier children who are more likely to reach adulthood.2

-At our tuition-free leadership academies, located in Kibera and Mathare in Nairobi, over 450 students are receiving a free high-quality education from pre-kindergarten through the 8th grade.
+At our tuition-free leadership academies, located in Kibera and Mathare in Nairobi, 538 students are receiving a free high-quality education from pre-kindergarten through the 8th grade.
 Every student receives healthcare, meals, uniforms and school supplies so that they can stay focused on what matters most: their futures.